lablup/backend.ai-docs-webui/docs/sftp_to_container/sftp_to_container.rst

 Prepare directly from host with a Python virtual environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you cannot or do not want to use Docker, you can install the Backend.AI Client
+If you cannot or do not want to use Docker, you can install the GPU Platform Client
 package directly on your host machine.
 Prerequisites are:

-- The required version of Python may vary depending on the Backend.AI Client
+- The required version of Python may vary depending on the GPU Platform Client
   version.
 You can check the compability matrix at
   https://github.com/lablup/backend.ai#python-version-compatibility.
 - ``clang`` compiler might be needed